 The mind-body connection is powerful.
 When we can relax the tension we carry in our muscles, we can soothe our stress, too.
 That’s why progressive muscle relaxation is an effective meditation technique — as well as a simple, natural, and pleasant way to relax at bedtime or any time.

-The practice involves tensing and releasing muscles in the body, group by group in an intentional order, to release tension and promote a sense of calm.
+Progressive muscle relaxation, also known as PMR, involves tensing and releasing muscles in the body, group by group in an intentional order, to release tension and promote a sense of calm.

 To try it with kids, first have them get into a comfortable position in a quiet space without distractions.
 This can be lying down or sitting, as long as the body is fully supported.

 You can begin by asking them to close their eyes and breathe deeply as they focus on tensing up a single muscle group for a count of five seconds.
 Ask them to release those muscles for a count of 10 seconds.
 Then, guide them to another muscle group, instructing them to tense and release while breathing deeply as they go.

 Work with kids to do this until they’ve moved through every muscle group in the body: feet, legs, stomach, chest, shoulders, back, arms, hands, neck, and each part of the face.
 The entire practice can take five minutes or longer.

 You can try this simple progressive muscle relaxation script from Moshi to guide kids through the practice:

 “With children, I have them imagine they’re tightening then softening each part, to become more and more limp — like a rag doll or a piece of cooked spaghetti,” says Jane Pernotto Ehrman, who teaches mindfulness and stress relief practices.
 “For some children, soft, soothing instrumental music in the background can enhance the relaxation effect.”